spotify/helios/README.md

 Helios master is connected to a Zookeeper cluster that is used both as persistent storage and as a communications channel to the agents.
-The helios agent is a java process that typically lives on the same host as the Docker daemon, connecting to it via a Unix socket.
+The helios agent is a java process that typically lives on the same host as the Docker daemon, connecting to it via a Unix socket or optionally TCP socket.

 Helios is designed for high availability, with execution state being confined to a potentially highly available Zookeeper cluster.
 This means that several